Mattinese [MATT]

 About Mattinese

 A Garric language with heavy influence from Indo-European languages, with many of the loanwords sound similar to the words of the same meaning in English.
-Among the loanwords in Mattinese, Romance and Greco-Latin make up the largest proportions of loanwords, then Germanic and Slavic origin words.
-As a result of Indo-European borrowings, only around 700 Garric words remain in Mattinese; however, most of the remaining Garric words are of basic concepts and have cognates in
+Among the loanwords in Mattinese, Romance and Greco-Latin make up the largest proportions of loanwords, then a sizable lexicon of Slavic origin words and some Germanic-origin words.
+As a result of Indo-European borrowings, only around 800 Garric words remain in Mattinese; however, most of the remaining Garric words are of basic concepts and have cognates in

 Modern Standard Sutti.